oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 default, all VM incoming IP *and* outgoing traffic is dropped.
 This behavior is better specified in the [requirements](#requirements) section.

-* The security group feature should be configurable, and activated by default - this means an option for using oVirt's external networks without security group support should be possible.

-* If the external network has a subnet defined, DHCP traffic is allowed to / from the VM.

 ### Requirements

 * For ingress traffic (to an instance)
   + Only traffic matched with security group rules are allowed.
-  + When there is no rule defined, all traffic are dropped.
+  + When there are no rules defined, all ingress traffic is dropped.
 * For egress traffic (from an instance)
   + Only traffic matched with security group rules are allowed.
-  + When there is no rule defined, all egress traffic are dropped.
+  + When there are no rules defined, all egress traffic is dropped.
-  + When a new security group is created, rules to allow all egress traffic are automatically added.
+  + When a new security group is created, rules allowing all egress traffic are automatically added.
+* The DHCP traffic traffic for OVN subnets will have to be explicitly allowed, otherwise, it will be automatically dropped, as a consequence to the above requirements.

 ### Security groups description